pascallaliberte/sharpen.page/_posts/2020-10-16-ego-makes-good-products-fail-remove-ego.md

 The Achiever operates like an expert that organizes processes around that expertise to achieve more.
 Their identity is entangled into their level of achievement, of hustling hard, of besting others, of producing results.

-### Beneath the developmental ceiling, The Heroic Stages
+### Beneath the Developmental Ceiling, The Heroic Stages

 Both The Expert and The Achiever operate in what Joiner calls the "Heroic" or "Egoic" stages.
 They achieve results, they provide value, they represent the majority of leaders, the majority of the time.